fastai/fastpages/_fastpages_docs/TROUBLESHOOTING.md

 See the [Upgrading guide](https://github.com/fastai/fastpages/blob/master/_fastpages_docs/UPGRADE.md).

+If developing locally, refresh your Docker containers with the following commands:

+`make remove`

+followed by

+`make build`

 ## Step 2: Search Relevant Places For Similar Issues

 - [ ] Search the [fastai forums](https://forums.fast.ai/) for similar problems.